DanielPerezJensen/DanielPerezJensen/README.md

 **DanielPerezJensen/DanielPerezJensen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on my masters degree
+- 🔭 I’m currently working at Accenture as a Data Engineering Analyst
-- 🌱 I’m currently studying artificial intelligence
+- 🌱 I studied artificial intelligence
 - 📫 How to reach me: danielperezjensen@gmail.com

 <a href="https://github.com/anuraghazra/github-readme-stats">